Crisstuff/ceepGithubStreak/README.md

    After you have done this it should look something like this | `00 00 * * * /path/to/your/script.sh`

-5. Now you`ll just have to have your machene run constantly and the scipt will run 00:00 every day 👍
+5. Now you`ll just have to have your machene run constantly and the script will run 00:00 every day 👍

 ## How to set this up on a raspberry pi 5